-First, it could make a HUGE difference in the kind of networking you will need in order to get a ministry job after graduation particularly if you're planning on or are even only open to the possibility of getting ordained.
+First, it could make a HUGE difference in the kind of networking you will need in order to get a ministry job after graduation, particularly if you're planning on or are even only open to the possibility of getting ordained.
 Frankly, we have found that students who are denominationally affiliated have a much easier time.
-As we often say, unless God has clearly told you to be non-denominational, you should seek to choose a denomination.
+As we often say, unless God has clearly told you to go non-denominational, you should seek to choose an appropriate denomination.

-Secondly, it's very helpful to unite and resource with other Christians who share your theological and methodological convictions.
+Secondly, it's very helpful to unite and resource with other Christians who share your theological and methodological convictions, and/or emphases.
 Rather than figuring out later that you may not feel comfortable with a given ministry situation, it's important that you begin the process now of looking for the best possible fit for you.
-And know this - even if/when you do select a denomination (or association of churches) it does not mean that you are locked there.
+And know this - even if/when you do select a denomination (or association of churches), it does not mean that you are locked there.
 There is often reciprocity between denominations and non-denominational churches, i.e. quite a few are willing to hire people from outside their denominational group.

 So, how can you start the process of checking out denominations?
 We can help!
 Click here to look at our Denominational Chart.
 We've taken the top represented denominations in the GCTS student body and put them in a chart for you, categorized by what we find matters most to our students in the selection process (church polity, theology, women in leadership, baptism, etc.).
 We have also included the contact information for these denominations' national and regional representatives.
 Finally, we also have several copies of The Handbook to Denominations in the United States available on loan from our office.